 Peer Review Policy

 Pathways Graduate Journal employs a double-blind peer review system.
 The identities of the author(s) and peer reviewers are kept anonymous, facilitated through the OJS management system.
 Qualified peer reviewers are master’s students or have achieved a master’s degree coming from any of the four fields of anthropology or related disciplines.
 Each submission is reviewed by two reviewers for multiple rounds (two on average).
+Reviwers are provided two weeks to submit their recommendations and authors are also expected to have addressed reviewer comments and upload their revised files within two weeks.
 Training and ongoing support are provided for peer reviewers from the Pathways editorial team to maintain the integrity of the quality of the journal’s scholarship and promote constructive, positive dialogue between all involved.